 You CAN'T join if...

 - Subject has received prior systemic chemotherapy for locally advanced unresectable or metastatic gastric or GEJ adenocarcinoma.
-However, subject may have received either neo-adjuvant or adjuvant chemotherapy as long as it was completed at least 6 months prior to randomization.
+However, subject may have received either neo-adjuvant or adjuvant chemotherapy, immunotherapy or other systemic anticancer therapies, as long as it was completed at least 6 months prior to randomization.
 Subject may have received treatment with herbal medications that have known antitumor activity > 28 days prior to randomization.

 - Subject has received radiotherapy for locally advanced unresectable or metastatic gastric or GEJ adenocarcinoma ≤ 14 days prior to randomization and has not recovered from any related toxicity.